-Besides, you can’t give love and peace and joy to others until you first own these gifts yourself.
-You can’t give something you don’t have.
+Besides, you can’t share love and peace and joy with others until you first own these gifts yourself.
+You can’t share something you don’t have.

 That’s why the Master Teacher tells us to “love others as you love yourself.”

-You are who you are.
-No matter how hard you try to be someone else, it never works.
-You just end up being nobody.
-Be who you are, love who you are, and be proud to live your life out of who you are.
+So I encourage you to be who you are, love who you are, and be proud to live your life out of who you are.
 That is the best gift you can give yourself – and everyone else in your world – this Christmas!

 Here in the hills of East Tennessee we love our Dolly Parton.
 Chester embodies a statement Dolly is famous for: “Figure out who you are, and then do it on purpose!”